goeIDAS/testbed/README.md

   * [Slovakia](https://ec.europa.eu/digital-building-blocks/sites/display/EIDCOMMUNITY/Slovakia+-+eID+Scheme), or
 * your personal **Test account**, which will be created [upon request](https://www.linkedin.com/in/michael-rauh-0b3218151/), if you come from another region.

-Additional functionality will be supported within or after the OpenID-Wallet-Plugfest or [upon request](https://www.linkedin.com/in/dr-detlef-h%C3%BChnlein-12476439/).
+Additional functionality will be supported as soon as there are more Wallets and resources to create comprehensive test specification.

-## How to join the OpenID-Wallet-Plugfest remotely?
-To join the **OpenID-Wallet-Plugfest** remotely, you should get in contact with [Detlef Hühnlein at LinkedIn](https://www.linkedin.com/in/dr-detlef-h%C3%BChnlein-12476439/).
-There are four calls scheduled within the OpenID-Wallet-Plugfest:
-*	1st Meeting: **23.05.2024, 11:00-12:00 (CEST)**
-*	2nd Meeting: **23.05.2024, 16:00-17:00 (CEST)**
-*	3rd Meeting: **24.05.2024, 10:00-11:00 (CEST)**
-*	4th Meeting: **24.04.2024, 16:00-17:00 (CEST)**

-You will receive dial-in information, as soon as  you have [requested participation](https://www.linkedin.com/in/dr-detlef-h%C3%BChnlein-12476439/).

-Please do not forget to join the LinkedIn-group "eIDAS-Testbed" as well and use this group for discussions within or after the OpenID-Wallet-Plugfest.
+Please do not hesitate to [contact us](https://www.linkedin.com/in/dr-detlef-h%C3%BChnlein-12476439/), if you have any questions, suggestions or if you want to contribute to the further development of the community-driven eIDAS-Testbed.

 ## How can I use the eIDAS-Testbed?
 Using the eIDAS-Testbed to issue your PID to your wallet consists of the following steps: